htmfilho/klakes/README.md

 At first glance, Klakes looks boring because it is not ready to use yet.
 It is still necessary to load the knowledge model and to configure the access to the wiki.
 The following steps help you to achieve that:

 1. **Load the Knowledge Model**: visit the Knowledge Model page using the top menu.
 Browse your desktop for the knowledge model file -- with the extension `.json` -- and load it into Klakes.
 When the load is complete a graph showing the relationships between the lakes appears.
-An [example of knowledge model][5] can be obtained from the project repository.
+An [example of knowledge model][5] can be obtained from the project's repository.

 2. **Configure the connection to the Wiki**: when the application runs for the first time, it generates the file `config.edn` in the same folder where `klakes.jar` was executed.
 In that file, set the variable `:wiki-url` with the URL of Wiki: